Glossary for families

 Family

-There is wide variation in the make up of Australian families, which can include combinations of mothers, fathers, same-sex parents, stepmothers, stepfathers, non-biologically related parents and carers, extended family members and other children.
+There is wide variation in the make up of Australian families, which can include combinations of mothers, fathers, non-binary parents, grandparents, and non-biologically related parents and carers; siblings including half, step and foster siblings; and extended family members.

 Family and domestic violence (FDV)